mudphone/Lelepua/README.md

 ## A note about the name

 `Lelepua` is the Hawaiian word for **arrow flight**.
 Or, at least it is according to [the internet](http://scienceviews.com/islands/hawaiianglossary.html).

+## License

+This code is available under the MIT License.
+Please see the LICENSE file.